G0tzya/Trite/README.md

 ## Documentation 📖

 Does not exist.
 I have no clue how anybody has the will power to create documentation for larger code projects.
 Might make one later if I feel like it.
 In the mean while, use this link below to get to the download page of PixiJS instead which does have documenation and far more features; of course, disguised as my documentation.
+This project is mostly for personal use but is made public for anyone who's curious.

 [📚 [Documentation]](https://github.com/pixijs/pixijs/releases)